bankless-academy/bankless-academy/README.md

 ### Gitcoin Passport

-We save the encrypted account username associated of each Passport stamp associated to an address to be able to dectect Sybils.
+We save the encrypted account username associated with each Passport stamp associated with an address to be able to detect Sybils.

 ### Hotjar